When is The Sky at Night next on TV?

 Find out when the next episode of The Sky at Night is on TV, and what the latest episode is about.

-The production team and presenters Maggie Aderin-Pocock, Chris Lintott and Pete Lawrence then took a short break, but have returned for a new series.
+The production team and presenters Maggie Aderin-Pocock, Chris Lintott and Pete Lawrence have been taking a short break, but the new series is due to begin in spring.

 The next episode of The Sky at Night